-i.
-The purpose of this ordinance is to promote the public health, safety, and general welfare, and minimize public and private losses due to flood conditions in specific areas by imposing provisions designed to:

-- 1. Protect human life and health; - 2.
-Minimize expenditure of public money for costly flood control projects;

-ł 1 3.
-Minimize the need for rescue and relief efforts associated with flooding and 2 generally undertaken at the expense of the general public; 3 4.
-Minimize prolonged business interruptions; 4 5.
-Minimize damage to public facilities and utilities such as water and gas 5 mains; electric, telephone and sewer lines; and streets and bridges located in 6 areas of special flood hazard; 7 6.
-Help maintain a stable tax base by providing for the sound use and 8 development of areas of special flood hazard so as to minimize future 9 blighted areas caused by flood damage; 10 7.
-Ensure that potential buyers are notified that property is in an area of special 11 flood hazard; and 12 8.
-Ensure that those who occupy the areas of special flood hazard assume 13 responsibility for their actions.
-14 Sec.
+- i.
+The purpose of this ordinance is to promote the public health, safety, and general welfare, and minimize public and private losses due to flood conditions in specific areas by imposing provisions designed to: - 1.
+Protect human life and health; - 2.
+Minimize expenditure of public money for costly flood control projects; - 3.
+Minimize the need for rescue and relief efforts associated with flooding and generally undertaken at the expense of the general public; - 4.
+Minimize prolonged business interruptions; - Minimize damage to public facilities and utilities such as water and gas mains; electric, telephone and sewer lines; and streets and bridges located in areas of special flood hazard; - 6.
+Help maintain a stable tax base by providing for the sound use and development of areas of special flood hazard so as to minimize future blighted areas caused by flood damage; - 7.
+Ensure that potential buyers are notified that property is in an area of special flood hazard; and - 8.
+Ensure that those who occupy the areas of special flood hazard assume responsibility for their actions.

+Sec.
 2A.281.
+DEFINITIONS

+- a.
+"Accessory structure" means a structure that is either solely for the parking of no more than 2 cars, or a small, low cost shed for limited storage, less than 150 square feet and \$1,500 in value. - b.
+"Accessory use" means a use which is incidental and subordinate to the principal use of the parcel of land on which it is located. - a.
+"Area of special flood hazard" means the land in the floodplain within a community subject to a one percent or greater chance of flooding in any given year.

-DEFINITIONS 15 a.
-"Area of special flood hazard" means the land in the floodplain within a community 16 subject to a one percent or greater chance of flooding in any given year.
-17 b.
-"Base flood" means a flood that has a one percent chance of being equaled or 18 exceeded in any given year (also called the "100 year flood").
-19 c.
-"Building" - see "Structure."
-20 d.
-"Flood" or "flooding" means: 21 1.
-A general and temporary condition of partial or complete inundation of 22 normally dry land areas from: the overflow of inland or tidal waters; the unusual and rapid 23 accumulation or runoff of surface waters from any source; or mudslides (i.e., mudflows) which 24 are proximately caused by flooding.
-25 Supervisor Elsbernd s e.
-"Floodplain or flood prone area" means any land area designated by the City Administrator as susceptible to being inundated by 100-year flood.
+d.
+Base flood elevation" (BFE) means the elevation shown on the Flood Insurance Rate Map for Zones AE, AH, A1-30, VE and V1-V30 that indicates the water surface elevation resulting from a flood that has a 1-percent or greater chance of being equaled or exceeded in any given year.

+- ee.
+"Building" see "Structure." - df.
+"Flood" or "flooding" means: - 1.
+A general and temporary condition of partial or complete inundation of normally dry land areas from: the overflow of inland or tidal waters; the unusual and rapid accumulation or runoff of surface waters from any source; or mudslides (i.e., mudflows) which are proximately caused by flooding. - 2.
+The collapse or subsidence of land along the shore of a lake or other body of water as a result of erosion or undermining caused by waves or currents of water exceeding anticipated cyclical levels or suddenly caused by an unusual and unforeseeable event which results in flooding as defined in this definition. - eg. "Floodplain or flood prone area" means any land area designated by the City Administrator as susceptible to being inundated by 100-year flood. - fh.
+"Floodplain Administrator" is the City Administrator. - i.
+"Flood Boundary and Floodway Map" (FBFM) means the official map on which the Federal Emergency Management Agency or Federal Insurance Administration has delineated both the areas of special flood hazards and the floodway. - j.
+"Flood Insurance Rate Map" (FIRM) means the official map on which the Federal special flood hazards and the risk premium zones applicable to the community.
-Supervisor Elsbernd BOARD OF SUPERVISORS

-2. The collapse or subsidence of land along the shore of a lake or other body of water as a result of erosion or undermining caused by waves or currents of water exceeding anticipated cyclical levels or suddenly caused by an unusual and unforeseeable event which results in flooding as defined in this definition.

-f.
-"Floodplain Administrator" is the City Administrator.

-g.
+Emergency Management Agency or Federal Insurance Administration has delineated both the areas of k.
+"Flood Insurance Study" means the official report provided by the Federal Insurance gl.
 "Floodplain management" means the operation of a program of corrective and preventive measures for reducing flood damage and preserving and enhancing, where possible, natural resources in the floodplain, including but not limited to emergency preparedness plans, flood control works, floodplain management regulations, and open space plans.